UniMath/agda-unimath/src/linear-algebra/rational-modules.lagda.md

       is-rational-endomorphism-ring-ab-Rational-Module)
 ```

-### The property of being a left module on the rationals
+### The predicate on abelian groups of being a left module on the rationals

 ```agda
 module _